-Farm admission includes corn maze, hay ride, petting zoo and moonwalks.
+Farm admission to Pettit Creek Farms includes corn maze, hay ride, petting zoo and moonwalks and more.
 Pony and camel rides, as well as the Euro-Bungy are available on weekends for an additional fee.
 Don’t miss the Pumpkin Festival on opening day.
-Admission includes the hayride, the bounce houses for the children, petting zoo and the maze.
 Wheelchair accessible!

 Season Starts: TBD 2018

-Pumpkins, sunflowers, and hayrides, plus a farm store.
+Find pumpkins, sunflowers, and hayrides, plus a farm store at Burt’s Farm.
 This is one of Georgia’s most beloved pumpkin patches.